Speaker – Ilias Chantzos

-Ilias Chantzos is Senior Director of Symantec’s Government Affairs programmes for Europe, Middle East & Africa (EMEA) and Asia Pacific Japan.
+Ilias Chantzos is Senior Director of Symantec’s Government Affairs programmes for Europe, Middle East & Africa (EMEA) and Asia Pacific Japan (APJ).
 He is also the Global Advisor for Critical Infrastructure and Data Protection.
 Chantzos represents Symantec before government bodies, national authorities and international organisations advising on public policy issues with particular regard to IT security and privacy.

 Before joining Symantec in 2004, Chantzos worked as legal and policy officer in the Directorate General Information Society of the European Commission focusing on information security policy.
-He covered the council of Europe Cybercrime Convention and the Framework Decision on Attacks against Information Systems.
+He covered the Council of Europe Cybercrime Convention and the Framework Decision on Attacks against Information Systems.
 In addition, he worked on a number of EU legislative initiatives relevant to information society and security, including directives on Privacy on Electronic Communications, the Data Retention Directive and the European Network and Information Security Agency (ENISA).
 He also represented the European Commission in various international debates and conferences.